-We recommend that the Department consider updated software to use for recording DMV revenues or seek modifications to the current MVALS system that would address the reporting issues noted above.
-We further recommend that the Department ensure all reconciliations of cash and credit card transactions are performed timely, including explanations for all variances and "MVALS Adjustments", as required by the Department's internal policies and procedures.
+We recommend that the Department continue to work with their technology group to enhance the current MVALS or to consider updated software to use for recording DMV revenues that would address the reporting issues noted above.
+We further recommend that the Department ensure all reconciliations of cash and credit card transactions are performed timely, including explanations for all variances and the "MVALS Adjustments", as required by the Department's internal policies and procedures.